JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 frac = juliaset(-0.79, 0.15)
 plot(heatmap(1:size(frac,1),1:size(frac,2), frac, color=:Spectral))
 ```
-To observe the execution length, we will use `BenchmarkTools.jl` again
+To observe the execution length, we will use `BenchmarkTools.jl`
 ```
 using BenchmarkTools
 julia> @btime juliaset(-0.79, 0.15);
   39.822 ms (2 allocations: 976.70 KiB)
 ```

 Let's now try to speed-up the computation using more processes.
+We first make functions available to workers
 ```julia
 using Plots
 @everywhere begin